liamsmith3194/otter-hockey/README.md

     - The colour scheme of white on black provides a good contrast to the navigation bar.

 1. I want to be able to *view the social media account(s)* so that I can **keep up to date with news and offers, but also it gives me trust in the Company.**
-    - All the social media links located at the bottom of the page makes positional sense and situated in it’s on section breaks down the footer nicely.
+    - All the social media links located at the bottom of the page makes positional sense and situated in its on section breaks down the footer nicely.

 #### Products